nicksnlp/LLM-course-2024_Nick/reports/report.week4.md

     For that reason I have added `resume_from_checkpoint=True` and `save_total_limit=3` into `TrainingArguments`.
 For 1K, there should be 63 steps, so I have set up `save_steps=10`, this can be 50 for 10K datapoints (625 steps) training.
 I have first tested the pipeline with 100 datapoints, and then run it with 1K.

     **Possible alternative 1**: Save the checkpoints and models to W&B, it then needs to be loaded for resuming, with a callback function as an *artifact*...
     **Possible alternative 2**: Do the whole training somewhere outside of Colab with a SLURM script.

     ---
-- [ ] Evaluate training results and loss with W&B
+- [x] Evaluate training results and loss with W&B
-    The training on 1K went pretty well, these were the changes of the loss function.

-    For the failed 10K run the loss function looked the following.
+    For the failed **10K** run went pretty well with the loss function looking as follows.

     <img src="./pics/W&B%20Chart%2030_12_2024,%2000_58_08.svg" alt="loss 10K" width="700" />

+    The training on **1K datapoints** the loss gained **1.6542** at step 60.
+This must be lower than in 10K since the warm-up was shorter.

     However, one need to decide what metrics/parameters to use to properly evaluate the model...
-This stays beyond the scope of this exercise, it is possible to test it with the `stream` function, indeed with 100 test-fine-tuning the results very rather hallucinative, but with 1K they were reasonably good, but what is good depends on our needs...
+This stays beyond the scope of this exercise, we somehow evaluate the results with the `stream` function, indeed while in 100 datapoints test-run the results very rather hallucinative, with 1K, although with a lot of repetitive information they are already reasonably good, but what is good depends of course on our needs...

-- [ ] Save the model (Where!?
+- [x] Save the model (Where!?
 Yes, in Colab environment...)

     Saving with the name `new_model` caused issues when later pushing the model, therefore I have saved it with a different path, not `new_model`.

-- [ ] Load the base model
+- [x] Loaded the base model
     When loading `base_model` I have set up `device_map = {"": 0}`, and implemented quantisation, by adding: `quantization_config=bnb_config` into parameters. `bnb_config` was defined earlier.

-- [ ] Merge the `base_model` and `new_model` and push into HuggingFace
+- [x] Merged the `base_model` and `new_model` and pushed into HuggingFace.

+     The new model has 3.87B parameters.

 - [X] Created a model card for this model: https://huggingface.co/nicksnlp/shrimp/blob/main/README.md